 Celebrate Southwest Virginia’s agricultural heritage during the Burkes Garden Fall Festival.
 The highest valley in Virginia, the region is well known for the rolling terrain, fertile farmland soil, leading to some of the freshest produce in the Commonwealth.
 Homemade dishes, homegrown produce, and hands-on farm demonstrations are just a few ways you’ll experience the agricultural magic of Burkes Garden during their fall festival.
 In addition to food, the festival offers outdoor experiences, music that pays tribute to the historic mountain sounds, and the notable history of Southwest Virginia.

 Save the Dates: October 5-7, 2018

 Photo Credit: Jody Carbone

 The beauty of Nelson County is on full display at The Festy Experience, held on the 350+ acre Infinity Down Farm in the Blue Ridge Mountains.
 More than just a music festival, the Festy Experience showcases the incredible craft beer and outdoor scenes found in Virginia.
-The Infamous Stringdusters, Elephant Revival, Sam Bush Band, Joan Osborne, Drive-By Truckers, Ani DiFranco are just a few of the bands coming together for this fall festival.
+Greensky Bluegrass, Gillian Welch, Sam Bush Band, Carbon Leaf, and the Hackensaw Boys are just a few of the bands coming together for this fall festival.
 While you can get single-day or weekend festival tickets, we recommend going for the camping passes, which range from basic passes for a single campsite to the Show Sherpa package: A luxury glamping experience complete with cots, camping chairs, daily continental breakfast, free daily happy hours, and access to the festival shower.
 Purchase Your Tickets

 Graves’ Mountain Apple Harvest Festival—Syria